Coping with family break-up, separation or divorce

 - Don't be ashamed if you experienced domestic violence — Your partner’s violent behaviour isn’t your fault.
 If you are struggling with your feelings call 1800RESPECT (1800 737 732).
 This is the National Sexual Assault, Domestic and Family Violence Counselling Service for people living in Australia.

-If your feelings are not improving despite having good support, or if you feel overwhelmed or depressed, seek medical advice as soon as possible.
-If you or someone you know is at risk of harming themselves, call triple zero (000) immediately or go to the nearest hospital emergency department.
+- Seek help — If your feelings are not improving despite having good support, or if you feel overwhelmed or depressed, seek medical advice as soon as possible.

 Resources and support

-If you are going through a separation or a divorce, there are a number places you can go for help:
+If you are going through a separation or a divorce, there are a number of places you can go for help:

 - Family Relationships Online